 We've got one more Mac vs. PC article coming your way...

-Next time we'll take a look at what you can expect when you make the switch to PC.
+Next we'll take a look at what you can expect when Making the transition to PC, Part 3.
 We'll tackle everything from helpful apps to ease the transition to resources to help you avoid some PC pitfalls.
 We'll even give you some tidbits of wisdom from former Mac users that have converted to PC.